keltia/books-utils/README.md

 # Books::Utils

 This gem includes various [Calibre](http://calibre-ebook.com) -related utilities.
+For the moment a wrapper around the `calibredb` utility with more output formats.

 ## Installation

 Install it yourself as:

     $ gem install books-utils

+## Dependencies

 It should install the dependencies itself automagically (namely Ox & Oj for XML and JSON support.

+You MUST install the command-line utilities from within Calibre for this to work as it relies on `calibredb` for querying the library.

 ## BUGS